Robert H. Ahlstrom New Investigator Award for Dental Informatics Research

 Download Robert H. Ahlstrom New Investigator Award Informational Flyer (PDF)

 The awards committee and the ADA Council on Dental Practice will select the winner who will be notified in June.
-The winner will receive $1,000, domestic airfare and a three-night hotel stay to present their award-winning paper at the September 2019 ADA Standards Committee on Dental Informatics Meeting in San Francisco.
+The winner will receive $1,000, domestic airfare and a three-night hotel stay to present their award-winning paper at the October 2020 ADA Standards Committee on Dental Informatics Meeting in Orlando.
 The winner will also be announced in the ADA’s member publication, ADA News, and their paper will be eligible for publication.

 As the first chairman of the ADA Standards Committee on Dental Informatics (SCDI), which was formed in 1999, Dr. Robert H. Ahlstrom brought together dental informatics experts from across the dental profession, representing dentists, government, academia, and industry.
 He led the group’s successful efforts to develop standards for information exchange, clinical informatics systems and knowledge management.
 Under his leadership, standards and technical reports were developed for the dental electronic health record, for digital dental radiology, including DICOM (Digital Imaging and Communications in Medicine) imaging requirements for dentistry, and for the security and privacy of electronic dental patient data.
 Dr. Ahlstrom placed heavy emphasis on SCDI collaboration with other standards development organizations throughout his tenure.
 Through liaisons he was instrumental in establishing, Dr. Ahlstrom led the achievement of results such as specific criteria for the exchange of clinical dental data used in patient treatment throughout the health care system.
 Dr. Ahlstrom served as chairman of the SCDI until 2006.